NataliaSkorowska/WorldTimeWebsite/README.md

 * [Setup](#Setup)

 ## Introduction
 WorldTime is a website which shows current time in 5 different cities and time zones.
-Using external api from https://worldtimeapi.org/.
+Using api from https://worldtimeapi.org/.
 Website contains 5 buttons - every button represents one continent and city:
 1. Europe/Warsaw
 2. America/NewYork
 3. Asia/Tokyo